 Take Apple (AAPL) for example.
 If it traded 5 million shares today, does this mean you should trade it?
 No.

 This is because 5 million might be APPL’s daily average.
 So, don’t trade it unless it has an unusually high relative volume.

 Otherwise, the trading might be due to institutional traders and/or high-frequency trading computers.
-Check out our real time stock alerts where we alerts you when stocks like AAPL have potential moves.

 One of the most important characteristics of stocks in play is that they’re trading independently of their sector and the overall market.